ashirbadsahu/google-meta-description-fetcher/README.md

 # Google Meta description Fetcher

-Google Search Parser is a Python program that fetches and displays the relevant short description of a given search query from Google search results.
+It is a Python program that fetches and displays the relevant short meta description of a given search query from Google search results.

 ## Feature